|Mickey Mouse Wall

-Cryptomaniac is an obvious but unreported line that climbs directly to the start of Mausoleum and from there angles right to the top of Oblique Streak.
+[P2 of Flakes] is an [obscure old line] that climbs directly to the start of Mausoleum and from there angles right to the top of Oblique Streak.
 The climbing is good, although indirect at the bottom, and the rock quality is for the most part excellent.
 The crux comes early, but there are two more interesting secondary cruxes to follow.
-The first pitch serves as a better first pitch for Mausoleum than Oblique Streak.
+The [second] pitch serves as a better first pitch for Mausoleum than Oblique Streak.

-Pitch 2) Eds.
-This is previously ascended terrain as Flakes.
-Angle right along a relatively easy and somewhat dirty crack past a 5.8 move near the top to the tree at the top of Oblique Streak.
+Pitch ) Angle right along a relatively easy and somewhat dirty crack past a 5.8 move near the top to the tree at the top of Oblique Streak.

 Just uphill from the wildly overhanging Industrial Wall at the bottom of Mickey Mouse is a lower angle wall whose top is where Garden of Stone is located.
-In the center of this wall is the angling crack system of Oblique Streak .
+In the center of this wall is the angling crack system of Oblique Streak.
 The left side of this wall is bounded at the bottom by the short Prow (or “Ship's Prow”) buttress and at the top by an obvious, red, right-facing corner whose left wall is the huecoed arete of Mausoleum.
-The bottom of Cryptomaniac is marked by a short, left-angling slot about 30' off the ground that is clearly visible from the right, but barely visible from directly below.
+[This route starts to the right of The Prow.]
+The bottom of Cryptomaniac is marked by a short, left-angling slot about 30' off the ground that is clearly visible from the right but barely visible from directly below.

 There are several options for getting down.
 By far the easiest it to rap with two ropes from the tree at the top to ground.
 The next best option is to do only the first pitch and rap from the bolts at the base of Mausoleum.
 I think, but can't verify, that you can get to the ground or the first ledge, from there with a 60m rope.
 A third option is to walk down from Garden of Stone.
 If you don't know the way, you could end up trashing weeds and even end up on the wrong side of the tunnel.
 Another option would be to do an extremely diagonal rap along the way from the top to the Mausoleum anchors.
 This looked very dangerous.
 The last option is to rap from the top with one rope and hope you can find or build an anchor somewhere along the way.
 Note that Oblique Streak diagonals more than it seems, and you would end up in the middle of the wall to the right of Oblique Streak.
 You might be able to get to the easier rock below Industrial Wall.